 Analyzing Domestic Violence and Online Harassment During COVID19

-In this project, award-winning Red Dot Foundation partnered with Omdena to apply artificial intelligence (AI) to better understand domestic violence and online harassment trends during COVID19.
+In this project, award-winning Red Dot Foundation partnered with Omdena to apply various AI and NLP tools to better understand domestic violence and online harassment trends during COVID19.

 The problem: A rise in domestic violence